percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Configure HAProxy

-HAProxy node will accept client connection requests and route those to the active node of the PostgreSQL cluster.
+HAProxy node accepts client connection requests and route those to the active node of the PostgreSQL cluster.
 This way, a client application doesn’t have to know what node in the underlying cluster is the current primary.
 All it needs to do is to access a single HAProxy URL and send its read/write requests there.
 Behind-the-scene, HAProxy routes the connection to a healthy node (as long as there is at least one healthy node available) and ensures that client application requests are never rejected.

 HAProxy is capable of routing write requests to the primary node and read requests - to the secondaries in a round-robin fashion so that no secondary instance is unnecessarily loaded.
 To make this happen, provide different ports in the HAProxy configuration file.
 In this deployment, writes are routed to port 5000 and reads  - to port 5001.

 1. Install HAProxy on the `HAProxy-demo` node:

     ```{.bash data-prompt="$"}
-    $ sudo apt install haproxy
+    $ sudo apt install percona-haproxy
     ```

 2. The HAProxy configuration file path is: `/etc/haproxy/haproxy.cfg`.
 Specify the following configuration in this file.